TheoIlgazCelik/ANDIE/README.md

 * Error Avoidance/prevention

+* Unit tests

 * General Support on other features

 ## How our code was tested
-* Unit testing via the J-Unit5 framework for java
 * Print line Testing
+### JUnit 5
+- Through utilising the JUnit 5 framework for java, we created test cases for chosen features and compared the expected values to the output values determining if they equal each other
-* Continuous integration
+### Continuous Integration
+- We have implemented continuous integration within our project, by utulising this framework we are able to determine if the tests still pass with each commit

 ## Known issues and future improvements
 ### Unsaved Changes
 - Closing the window always prompts the user to save their changes if they haven't done so, rather than checking if there are unsaved changes to save.
 ### Colour Cycling
 - Colour channels can't yet be specified by the user.
 Currently they are shifted one place to the right when the cycle colour channel function is triggered.
+###